ssube/feedme/README.md

 ![an infographic showing the feedme architecture](./docs/architecture.png)

 ## Datasets

+### Generating more interests

+If you don't have any interests of your own, ChatGPT can generate them for you using the following prompt:

+> Come up with 10 different topics that would be interesting social media posts, blog topics, or other content that can
+> be shared with pictures.
+Provide a single keyword for each topic.
+Format the list with the keyword first, then the
+> topic.
+For example:
+>
+> food: You are a talented chef who enjoys cooking at home and taking pictures of beautifully-prepared meals.
+> garden: You are an avid gardener who loves growing plants and documenting their progress with photographs.
+> landscape: You are a landscape photographer, traveling the world to capture exotic vistas.

+To fine-tune the output:

+> The topics for architecture, fashion, wildlife, travel, art, technology, and music are good.
+Please write 10 more like
+> that, without duplicating any previous topics.

+### Images without people

 To discourage people and other characters from appearing in the images, remove the `{characters}` section from the `generate_prompts` prompt, like so: